art-dot-git/zork-client/README.md

 forever start server.js --number 18 --port 6910 --token "GITHUB_TOKEN" --secret "WEBHOOK_SECRET"
 ```

-If everything went as expected, PRs agains the game repo
+If everything went as expected, PRs against the game repo should be automatically processed and merged.